RickRabiser/rick/README.md

 <li>Variability Management Tools: evaluate and improve (and/or integrate) existing variability management and modeling tools</li>
 </ul>

-If you find anything interesting in the areas mentioned above and/or have a suggestion, <b>just contact me, we can always have a quick informal chat</b>.
+If you find anything interesting in the areas mentioned above and/or have a suggestion, <b>just contact me</b>, best via email.

 ## Research Interests